Health Impact of Loneliness in the Elderly

 So for some people old age can seem to be associated with a diminishing social life and fewer people close to us.
 But it doesn’t have to be like this.
 It is possible to start a new type of social life and make new friends whatever your age, and there will be many people in similar situations who also wish to build a new later social life.

-Of, course, not everything in life is within our control but it is possible to try and avoid loneliness and the consequent effects on our health by planning our later life.
+Not everything in life is within our control but it is possible to minimise loneliness and the consequent effects on health by planning our later life.

 After a stroke - caring for a loved one